Nikolai Izmerov: Work in new socioeconomic conditions (1991-2016)

 Academician Izmerov used all his authority and all his powers to change this situation.
 The concept and project of the Presidential Program “Health of the Working Population of Russia for 2004-2015” was developed under the leadership of Izmerov, and it was reviewed by specialists.
 Then the program was reviewed and approved by the State Duma of the Russian Federation.

 However, a change in the country's leadership, in general, did not change the new attitude to occupational health.
 The program was not implemented; the registration of an insignificant share of occupational diseases was preserved, and it was supplemented by incomplete registration of fatal accidents at workplaces.
-Izmerov wasn't heard neither the employers, nor leaders of the country.
+Izmerov didn't hear from either the employers, or leaders of the country.

 Izmerov organized, and he led the preparation and holding (until 2015) of all-Russian congresses with international participation "Profession and Health" (since 2002).

 Izmerov was a member of International Committee on Occupational medicine (Stockholm, Sweden), Collegium Ramazzini (Italy), Chinese Academy of Preventive Medicine (PRC) etc.

 Personal life

 Izmerov was married to Tatyana Nikolaevna Naumova (born 1924) in 1955.
 They lived together for 20 years, in 1961 their daughter Catherine was born.
 In 1976, a divorce occurred.

 Izmerov married Natalia Ivanovna Demicheva (born 1947) in 1985.
-Natalia Ivanovna (born 1947) is professor, dermatovenerologist, specialist in occupational diseases.
+Natalia Ivanovna (born 1947) is a professor, dermatovenerologist, specialist in occupational diseases.

 He had two daughters, four granddaughters, and one grandson.

 Izmerov was fond of poetry, classical music, and ballet.

 Death

-Izmerov died on December 23, 2016 after a long and serious illness in Moscow, and was buried at Troyekurovskoye Cemetery.
+Izmerov died on December 23, 2016, after a long and serious illness in Moscow, and was buried at Troyekurovskoye Cemetery.

 The Research Institute of Occupational Medicine of the RAS was named after academician Izmerov in 2017 by order of the Director of the Federal Agency of Scientific Organizations (FANO).